Getting an app idea is easy.

 4. Check who is getting funded

-The last of the tried and tested way that helps in getting inspiration is seeing who is getting funded – knowing the industries and business models that are now getting attention will give you a clear notion on app idea testing and where the future lies.
+The last tried and tested way that helps in getting inspiration is seeing who is getting funded – knowing the industries and business models that are now getting attention will give you a clear notion of app idea testing and where the future lies.
 A piece of information that you will be able to use to place yourself in it.

 Phase 2: Researching the viability

-Once you have a basic idea of what app category and type you would be interested in to enter the mobility domain with, the next stage comes – checking the idea validation framework whether it is even viable in itself.
+Once you have a basic idea of what app category and type you would be interested in to enter the mobility domain with, the next stage comes – checking whether the idea validation framework is even viable in itself.
 This is one of the most crucial steps.

 Everything from your business’s future to the justification of how much your app costs depends on the amount of research you put into checking your application’s validity in the market.